pulumi/registry/themes/default/content/registry/packages/kong/installation-configuration.md

 layout: installation
 ---

-The [Pulumi Kong provider]({{< relref "./" >}}) uses the Kong SDK to manage and provision resources.
+The Pulumi Kong provider uses the Kong SDK to manage and provision resources.
-Pulumi relies on the Kong SDK to authenticate requests from your computer to Kong.
-Your credentials are never sent to pulumi.com.
-The [Pulumi Kong Provider]({{< relref "./" >}}) needs to be configured with Kong credentials before it can be used to create resources.

 ## Installation